Special Collection

 If you are an external healthcare provider with no access to Nationwide Children’s Epic system, submission of a completed Oncology Genetic Test Requisition Form is required.
 If you are an internal ordering provider with access to Nationwide Children’s Epic system, no requisition form is required; please place the lab order electronically in Epic, and provider MUST call the laboratory at 722-5321 to initiate the sample transfer and testing.

-If submitting a tissue scroll specimen, please use this Tissue Scroll Calculator tool to determine the thickness and number of tissue scrolls to send to the laboratory.
+If submitting a tissue scroll or slide specimen, please submit 10-15 FFPE scrolls or slides (5-10 microns thick) and and adjacent H&E slide, or use this Tissue Scroll Calculator tool to determine the thickness and number of tissue scrolls to send to the laboratory (approximately 300mm2 at 10 microns thickness).

 SPECIMEN INFORMATION: